Dahlia Sales Policies

 SHIPPING:

-All we ask is that you do your part and email us the order numbers that you would like shipped together.
+Names, emails, and addresses must match in order for us to combine shipping.
 Once an order is placed, we cannot add or subtract items to that order.
 Please place a new order for any additional items.
 For combined orders, we will issue refunds at the time of shipping.
+Combined shipping is available within reason.
+This means that we will use the number of boxes necessary to safely ship your tubers, and may not refund your total shipping amount.

-We want your tubers to arrive safely, so orders will ship in April once freezing temperatures are past.
-We will not ship early regardless of where you live.
+We want your tubers to arrive safely, so orders will ship once freezing temperatures are past.
+Typically, this is late March through April.
+If you would like your tubers shipped early, please reply to your order confirmation with your preferred date.
+If you are willing to accept the risk, then we are willing to place your tubers in a box, and get them on their way.
 We will email tracking information as soon as it becomes available, however we are not able to guarantee arrival dates nor are we responsible for damage caused during shipping or lost packages.
 The good news is that USPS packages are insured, so if something happens, you may file a claim with USPS.
 Please understand that we are a small farm and cannot refund or replace orders that are lost or damaged in transit.

 When you receive your tubers, please open and inspect them immediately.
-You have 7 days to report an issue upon receipt of your tubers.
-If there is an issue, please contact us directly via email at southforkflowerfarm@gmail.com, NOT on social media.
+You have 3 days to report an issue upon receipt of your tubers.
+Should you have an issue that cannot be addressed by our policies or FAQ page, please contact us directly via email at southforkflowerfarm@gmail.com, NOT on social media.
+We do not have time, nor can we be expected, to monitor social media posts for issues regarding orders.
+It is simply not a reliable way of getting in touch.
+If we find that you have posted a public complaint on social media before contacting us, and giving us a chance to respond, you are voiding ALL guarantees.
 You are otherwise assuming all liability as soon as tubers leave our farm.
 We are not responsible for education on specific growing conditions, plant care throughout the growing season, or for the continued health of the plant.

 Dahlia virus:

 Apparently, it’s everywhere.
 Even in places where it looks like it’s not.
 According to the American Dahlia Society, 87% of healthy looking dahlia plants carry at least one dormant virus.
-I admit, it’s made me a bit paranoid.
-In light of this paranoia, everything that looks suspicious is ripped out of the ground and disposed of.
-We use bleach dip between plants when cutting flowers, plant takedown, and between clumps when propagating.
-We limit where we purchase stock, and new plants are grown separately from the main beds.
+Virus is a part of nature, and affects all plants if they are around long enough.
+It should be a testament to the resilience of dahlias that they can look fabulous while essentially being Typhoid Mary.
+It is not reasonable to expect virus testing for every plant nor is it reasonable to expect farmers to dispose of nearly 90% of purchased stock every year.
+If that were the case, I can promise you all that NO ONE would do this job.
+We do the best we can to help our plants flourish by building healthy soil, and providing plenty of nutrients for them to look and perform their best.
+We give them all a chance to live and be glorious.
+Obviously infected plants are ripped out of the ground and disposed of.
+We use bleach dip or Virkon between plants when cutting flowers, plant takedown, and between clumps when propagating.
+We limit where we purchase stock, and practice crop rotation every two years.
 We do a lot to keep our soil healthy as we believe it’s the plant’s best defense.
 Despite best practice, we acknowledge that bugs exist and we can’t stop them all.
 That’s nature for you.

-We do not test for virus, and there are many factors that can impact the visual health of dahlias including plant care and growing conditions.
+Due to the aforementioned reasons, we do NOT test for virus.
+There are many factors that can impact the visual health of dahlias including plant care and growing conditions.
 Because of these factors, we will not refund for plants that display symptoms of virus.

-Under no circumstances will we tolerate crappy behavior.
+Unfortunately, we can’t please everyone, but under no circumstances will we tolerate crappy behavior.
+Christine with Dragonfly Dahlias in Michigan has the most eloquent customer etiquette policy known to mankind.
+With her permission, I am linking it here.
+All statements written within that policy apply to our farm as well.
 Again, we are a small farm.
-It is only the two of us, so it’s just us you’re talking to.
-There is no “Manager”.
+It is just the two of us.
+There is no “Manager”, or, worse for all of you, I am the manager, and my patience only goes so far.
 In our experience, the flower community is an exceptional group of people, so we hope not to have to cancel orders based on poor customer conduct.